-These requirements are intended to address the auditory hazards associated with high continuous and impulse noise levels.
-They apply only to toys that are clearly designed to emit sound, i.e. toys that have sound-producing features such as electric or electronic devices, motors that emit sounds, percussion caps, rattling components etc.
+These requirements are intended to address the auditory hazards associated with high continuous and impulse sound pressure levels.
+They apply only to toys that are clearly designed to emit sound, i.e. toys that have sound-producing features such as electric or electronic devices, percussion caps, rattling components, etc. Unintentional sound from the operation of the toy is excluded from the requirements.
+Examples of unintentional sound are sounds from: a marble track, pulling back a pull-back car, opening or closing a lid or door, the spring wind-up mechanic clicking or the light "zooming" noise of the motor of a radio-controlled car, etc.